 b.
 Protrusions from engine compartment shall be no more than 6 inches above the highest point of the hood, or when the hood has been removed 6 inches above the highest point of the hood’s normal location.

-a.
-Speedometer — Every street rod shall be equipped with an operating speedometer calibrated to indicate "miles per hour."
+(5) Instrumentation & controls. — a.
+Speedometer. — Every street rod shall be equipped with an operating speedometer calibrated to indicate “miles per hour.”